elastic/integrations/packages/cloudflare_logpush/docs/README.md

 ## Overview

-The [Cloudflare Logpush](https://www.cloudflare.com/) integration allows you to monitor Access Request, Audit, CASB, Device Posture, DNS, Firewall Event, Gateway DNS, Gateway HTTP, Gateway Network, HTTP Request, Magic IDS, NEL Report, Network Analytics, Spectrum Event, Network Session and Workers Trace Events logs.
+The [Cloudflare Logpush](https://www.cloudflare.com/) integration allows you to monitor Access Request, Audit, CASB, Device Posture, DNS, Firewall Event, Gateway DNS, Gateway HTTP, Gateway Network, HTTP Request, Magic IDS, NEL Report, Network Analytics, Sinkhole HTTP, Spectrum Event, Network Session and Workers Trace Events logs.
 Cloudflare is a content delivery network and DDoS mitigation company.
 Cloudflare provides a network designed to make everything you connect to the Internet secure, private, fast, and reliable; secure your websites, APIs, and Internet applications; protect corporate networks, employees, and devices; and write and deploy code that runs on the network edge.

 The Cloudflare Logpush integration can be used in three different modes to collect data:
 - HTTP Endpoint mode - Cloudflare pushes logs directly to an HTTP endpoint hosted by your Elastic Agent.